Dotterel, a small plover, and a word in Britain used to describe a person easily deceived, stupid or gullible; why?

 Can you imagine us dotterels running among the heath and grasses of upland Scotland where currently some 500 males incubate and rear our young?
 We choose to nest on high, dry tundra.
 Our mates often end their relationship with us once their eggs are laid, and fly off, leaving us to take care of the offspring, while they travel, sometimes as far away as Norway or Finland, to find a new mate to lay a second batch of eggs (a behavior known as sequential polyandry).
 The female may produce her second clutch before her previous brood has fledged.
 Hardly any other bird species does this.

-We have colorful plumage, especially during the breeding season, when our reddish/chestnut-colored underparts are at their brightest.
-Our back is streaked grey and a warm brown.
-We have a broad white eye stripe and white band around our neck, and a black belly.
+They have a colorful plumage, especially during the breeding season, when their reddish/chestnut-colored underparts are at their brightest.
+The back is streaked grey and a warm brown, and there is a broad white eye stripe and white band around their neck, and a black belly.
 The bill is short and the legs are yellow.
-We also appear along the British coasts during the spring and autumn migrations as we travel between northern Europe and North Africa and the Middle East.
+They also appear along the British coasts during the spring and autumn migrations as they move between northern Europe and North Africa and the Middle East.

-There are not many of us left breeding in Britain.
-A population decrease of nearly 60 percent has occurred during the past 30 years due to global warming and its effect on our preferred habitat and food supply.
-Currently, we nest in Scotland and occasionally in the English Lake District.
+There are not many left breeding in Britain.
+A population decrease of nearly 60 percent has occurred during the past 30 years due to global warming and its effect on the species preferred habitat and food supply.
+Breeding ranges have retreated up hill and the birds’ settlement pattern has altered because of vegetation change and a reduction in the amount of snow cover.
+With a longer season for vegetation growth, some nesting areas are lost to long grass, and the disappearance of snow lessens the areas where dotterel can feed, possibly reducing the abundance of insects.
+Currently, the species nests in parts of Scotland and occasionally in the English Lake District.
 Not surprisingly, the Scottish Gaelic name for the dotterel translates into “the fool of the moors”.

-You find us in North America only as a casual visitor, although a few of us do make the journey from Siberia to Alaska, and occasionally nest in the west of the state.
+You find dotterels in North America only as a casual visitor, although a few do make the journey from Siberia to Alaska, and occasionally nest in the west of the state.
 The first recorded sighting in California of a dotterel was on the Farallon Islands, off San Francisco, in September 1974, and every few years additional sightings are reported, including at Point Reyes only a few miles from where I live.
 So, maybe one day I can add this species to my Life List of birds.
-Meanwhile, I compensate with sightings of the killdeer in California, also a member of the plover family, but one that I could not see in Europe.
-They are the ecologic equivalents of European lapwings.
-Most noteworthy, I recently encountered several killdeers foraging for insects and earthworms on the local soccer field in Tiburon, CA. Unlike the dotterel, they are shy and run away if you try to get too close to them.
+Meanwhile I will accept the perky and noisy killdeer, as shown above, as the substitute.